TheJacksonLaboratory/bioimaging-tasks-to-tools/tracking.md

+---
-# Tracking cells and particles
+title: "Tracking cells and particles"
+---

 Tracking is an essential component of analyzing time-lapse studies.
 Essentially, it involves detecting and labeling objects, frame-by-frame, and then linking the objects between frames.
 This way, objects can be followed over time.
 It provides insight into dynamic processes, such as cell migration & cell fate, as well as organelle dynamics.